13re/Stanford_CS106A_Assignments/README.md

 # Stanford_CS106A_Assignments

-This repo contains first-attempt working (not optimal) solutions to the assignments for Standford's CS106A "Programming Methodology" online course.
+First-attempt working (not optimal) solutions to the assignments for Standford's CS106A "Programming Methodology" online course.

 Course info: https://web.stanford.edu/class/cs106a/